Front Range Community College: History

 From 1968 to 1977, the college was located in facilities at East 62nd Avenue and Downing Street in Denver.
 In 1977, the college inaugurated a new building on 112th Avenue in Westminster, Colorado.
 When it opened, the Westminster Campus building was heated with an innovative solar system of over 4000 flat-plate solar thermal panels making it the largest solar-heated educational building in the world.
 The solar system operated until the solar panels were removed during a major building remodel in 1996, and now the facilities are heated with conventional methods.

 During its first decades, the college principally offered career, vocational and technical training, with certificates and two-year associate degrees in many fields, including accounting, architectural technology, automotive repair, business, dental assisting, electronics, healthcare, machine drafting, machining, nursing, and welding.
 General studies programs in arts, science, and both general and developmental education were also offered.
 In 1997, FRCC transferred and began offering its machining program at the Rocky Mountain Manufacturing Academy, which was part of the now defunct Higher Education and Advanced Technology (HEAT) Center at the decommissioned Lowry Air Force Base in Aurora, Colorado.
 Today the college offers a mix of general academic and transfer courses as well as career and technical education offerings.

-FRCC currently maintains campuses in Fort Collins and Longmont, and centers in Brighton and Loveland, in addition to the original Westminster campus and a highly developed online learning program.
+FRCC currently maintains campuses in Fort Collins and Longmont, and previously operated centers in Brighton and Loveland, which have since closed, in addition to the original Westminster campus and a highly developed online learning program.
 The college also operates its Precision Machining Program in the Advanced Technology Center in Longmont.

 Main entrance to the Westminster campus.

 Academics

 The college has 30 programs that are guaranteed to transfer to public four-year colleges/universities in Colorado.
 Its 37 career/technical programs include a variety of business, high-tech manufacturing, design, computer-related, and health-care pathways.

-FRCC offers almost 200 assiociate degrees and certfiicates, as well as three bachelor's degrees (in nursing, GIS and business for creative industries).
+FRCC offers almost 200 associate degrees and certificates, as well as three bachelor's degrees (in nursing, GIS and business for creative industries).
 FRCC has an astronomical observatory on each campus.